binarysid/CarList-VIPER-SwiftUI/README.md

 The app shows a list of cars, with model name and description.

-The source code is writted in ✨MVVM Clean Architecture✨ pattern.
+The source code is writted in ✨VIP Clean Architecture✨ pattern.
 Following frameworks/tools/concepts are used to build the project:

 -  Combine
 -  Custom Publisher/Subscriber